IBM/aiops-pot/docs/Turbonomic POT/policies.md

 ### Scale Cloud Volume

 In this section you will create an automation policy to automate scaling of cloud volume actions.
-For such automation, it would make more sense to select a volume or group of volume where they offer the lowest risk and highest reward (aka volumes that scaling actions for them is non-disruptive and reversable and offer cost savings).
+Let's automate volumes whose scaling actions are non-disruptive, reversible and offer cost savings (because they offer the lowest risk and highest reward).
 Do you recall in the "Actions" lab we executed a similar action manually?
-Now let's automate the same one.
+Now you will automate the same one.

 1. Navigate to "Policies" from "Settings".
 Then click on "New Automation Policy" on the top right side of the window.
 Select "Volumes" from the list.

 ![scale1](img/policies/scale1.png)

-2. Because our focus is scaling ckoud volumes, select cloud from the list on the left, then select "akachkaev-test-action_group" form the list and click on submit button.
+2. Because our focus is scaling cloud volumes, select cloud from the list on the left, then select "akachkaev-test-action_group" form the list and click on the submit button.

 ![scale2](img/policies/scale2.png)